xanwich/doubler/README.md

   -s SCALE, --scale SCALE
                         scale of output file.
 Scale=2 will produce output twice as long.
-Must be a positive integer
+Must be a positive integer -c CHANNEL, --channel CHANNEL
+                        channel from which to determine waveforms to repeat
 ```